 Leftovers are wonderful to have — there’s no need to fuss in the kitchen to make your next meal.
 If you happen to have leftovers of these short ribs, you’re in luck.
 Here are a few tips to store the ribs so they taste just as great when reheated.

-- Refrigerator: To store for up to five days, place ribs in an airtight container in the refrigerator.
+- Refrigerator: To store for up to five days, place the ribs into an airtight container in the refrigerator.

-- Reheating: For best taste, place ribs in an oven safe dish and heat in the oven at 350°F until warmed completely through.
+- Reheating: For best taste, place the ribs in an oven safe dish and heat in the oven at 350°F until they’re completely warmed through.

 More Beef Recipes